Close-up of a woman's arm and torso, in fatigue, revealing painted finger nails and a wedding band with the text 'mom'.

 Equality Ombudsman

-Cases of discrimination can be reported to the Swedish Equality Ombudsman (Diskrimineringsombudsmannen), a government agency that protects equal rights.
+People can report cases of discrimination to the Swedish Equality Ombudsman (Diskrimineringsombudsmannen), a government agency that protects equal rights.

 The Gender Equality Agency